"American Pie" - the Irish in the US

 "Read All About it!"

 Depending upon your subscription, Ancestry may also occasionally throw up suggested records from the various collections of marriages and obituaries that it has indexed from the vast library of American titles on its sister site, Newspapers.com.
 You may find clues as to "lost" Irish relatives who emigrated and started new families or had new adventures.
-You can learn quite a lot from the sometimes mangled family information "scraped" from the newspaper into the Ancestry index record.
-You will of course learn more and be able to clip an image of the page (which might include photographs) if you view the original image via the main web site.
-Investigate subscriptions or take advantage of any free trials or sessions often offered over American public holiday weekends.
+You can learn quite a lot from the sometimes mangled family information "scraped" from the newspaper into the Ancestry index record, but you will have to a go to the

 It's not all births, marriages and deaths of course - take your time to have a good roam around and you may learn some amazingly diverting things about your relatives - my 5th cousin 1xremoved's open water swimming exploits in shark infested Pacific waters being a case in point!